RhoMorph: Rhombus-shaped Deformable Modular Robots for Stable, Medium-Independent Reconfiguration Motion: Introduction

-In this paper, we propose a two-dimensional deformable lattice MSRR named Rhombot.
+In this paper, we propose a two-dimensional deformable lattice MSRR named RhoMorph.
 Each module adopts a rhombus-shaped structure and incorporates a single DoF cable-driven actuation system at its center to enable expansion and contraction along its diagonal.
 This design provides both compactness and ease of control.
-Similar to other polyhedral MSRRs, Rhombot modules can be tiled to form a rigid lattice structure when assembled.
+Similar to other polyhedral MSRRs, RhoMorph modules can be tiled to form a rigid lattice structure when assembled.
 Alternatively, each module can be equivalently regarded as a revolute joint connected by rigid links, enabling the formation of serial chains that function as robotic manipulators.
-This dual nature allows Rhombot to combine the advantages of both lattice-type and chain-type MSRRs.
-The prototype of Rhombot shown as Fig. ~\ref{figprototype}
+This dual nature allows RhoMorph to combine the advantages of both lattice-type and chain-type MSRRs.
+The prototype of RhoMorph shown as Fig.~\ref{figprototype}

 This paper is organized as follows.
 Section II reviews related work on deformable MSRRs.
-Section III presents the mechanical design and electronic architecture of Rhombot.
+Section III presents the mechanical design and electronic architecture of RhoMorph.
 Section IV analyzes the kinematics and introduces the principle of its morphpivoting motion.
-Section V validates Rhombot’s stable, medium-free reconfiguration capability through a series of experiments, while also demonstrating its deformation and manipulation abilities as supporting functionalities.
+Section V validates RhoMorph’s stable, medium-free reconfiguration capability through a series of experiments.